-I-V characteristics of the InAs/AlAsSb solar cell device is shown in figure 5.19.
-These characteristics show ohmic behavior rather than diode-like behavior, which suggests inefficient junction formation.
-The reason may be lack of n-type dopants in the n-region.
-One constraint at this stage of the research is the unavailability of a n-type dopant for doped AlAsSb and GaAsSb layers.
+One constraint at this stage of the research is the unavailability of an n-type dopant for AlAsSb and GaAsSb layers.
 N- type doping in Al/Ga antimonides is different than that of Al/Ga arsenides and needs a group VI element like S, Se or Te for doping67.
 In addition, compositional and interfacial inhomogeneities can lead to poor performance characteristics of the final device, therefore a reliable systematic growth scheme must be investigated for high volume SLs.
-In a simple p-n junction solar cell, the photo generated carriers are free to move towards the junction.
-However, in the discussed structures, although hole confinement is low, photo generated and MEG electrons are confined within the large-gap AlAsSb barriers.
+In a simple p-n junction solar cell, the photo generated carriers are free to move away from the junction.
+However, in the discussed SL structures, although hole confinement is low, photo generated and MEG electrons are confined within the large-gap AlAsSb barriers.
 Therefore it is necessary to explore a method for the fast extraction of the confined carriers.

-Figure 5.20: I-V characteristics of InAs/AlAsSb- GaAsSb solar cell structures, in dark and under illumination.

 Summary:

 Doping efficiency in uniformly doped InGaAs epilayers was investigated for CMOS inverter application.
-Si and Be dopants were used as the n-type and p-type dopant, respectively.
+Si and Be atoms were used as the n-type and p-type dopant, respectively.
 The goal was to understand doping limitations and achieve high concentrations ranging from 3×1019cm-3 to 5×1019cm-3.
 Carrier concentrations, determined through Hall measurements, show that low concentrations follow an Arrhenius relation.
 As the doping cell temperature increases, concentrations were found to drop below the Arrhenius projection for both n and p type doping, at typically used InGaAs growth conditions.
 The doping efficiency was improved by encouraging incorporation at substitutional sites by lowering the growth temperature, and allowing more dopant redistribution time by lowering the growth rate.
-At very high concentrations, the electron concentration appears to be limited by amphoteric behavior of Si and the hole concentration by surface segregation of Be.
+At very high doping concentrations, the electron concentration appears to be limited by amphoteric behavior of Si and the hole concentration by surface segregation of Be.
 The maximum electron concentration achieved with Si doping is 4.8×1019cm-3 at a substrate temperature 365°C and a growth rate 0.63ML/s.
 The maximum hole concentration achieved with Be doping is 1.3×1020cm-3 at a substrate temperature 365°C and a growth rate 0.45 ML/s.

-High density and high mobility strain- balanced -InyGa1-yAs/InxAl1-xAs QWs were grown for potential transistor application and ballistic electron studies.
+High density and high mobility strain- balanced InyGa1-yAs/InxAl1-xAs QWs were grown for potential transistor application and ballistic electron studies.
 The key features of the QW are a deep and narrow well for one sub-band occupation and remote doping, to enhance mobilities at high well densities.
 A simple one sub-band theoretical model was used to calculate the required well population.
 The QW structures were grown by varying the supplied dopant density in conjunction with the spacer thickness to achieve a high density and mobility of carriers in the well.
 The best structure has a room temperature (low temperature) mobility of 12,800cm2/Vs (83,200cm2/Vs) and density of 2.181012cm-2 (2.161012cm-2).
 The density predicted by the theoretical approximation agrees well for structures with spacer thicknesses less than 10nm.
 The mobility of electrons was found to be enhanced by screening effects at high well densities.
 At lower densities, the mobility is determined by the relative strength of screening and ionized impurity scattering.